wuyanxin/review.ninja/README.md

 Why should I use ReviewNinja?
 ------------------------------

 ReviewNinja defines a clearer process for code review in GitHub.
-Review Ninja also provides a status overview, so team members in addition to development can understand the state of the project (e.g., product management).
+ReviewNinja also provides a status overview, so team members in addition to development can understand the state of the project (e.g., product management).

 Try ReviewNinja
 ----------------